 Sometimes the disputes are over genuine operational choices such as pursuing an opportunity or not or doing things differently.
 Sometimes they are driven by perceptions of one family member benefitting disproportionately or unfairly.
 Often corporate governance structures and documentation are non-existent or do not reflect the reality of the relationships.
 Sometimes these situations can persist comfortably for years or decades but unravel at times of crisis, ill health or when a key family member dies.
 Often, because of loose or poorly define structures there is stalemate and corporate paralysis.

-Mediation can be key to enabling different generations or factions to work out a way forward.
+Mediation can be key to enabling different generations or factions to work out a way forward to resolve a long-term dispute.
 It allows a safe space for important things that needed to be said to be spoken about.
 It can allow for each side to be given an opportunity to understand the other’s perspective.
 Mediators are skilled at allowing options to be explored and developed in the safety of a structured conversation and process.
-Sometimes solutions can be developed that protect one generation’s financial security whilst giving freedom to younger family members to take the business forward and build on their parents’ successs.
+Sometimes solutions can be developed that protect one generation’s financial security whilst giving freedom to younger family members to take the business forward and build on their parents’ success.

 For family business in particular, mediation can help families avoid being dragged through courts and sensitive private issues being made public.
 Mediation is confidential and private.
 No-one is going to see the family’s dirty laundry, whilst they will at Court.
 It also means that if unsuccessful, what is said at mediation will not make its way into later Court proceedings.
 Admissions, concessions and apologies can be made, without fear that they will be brought up later if the mediation is unsuccessful.